 - PowerPoint will warn you that the picture (graphic) will convert to a Microsoft Office drawing object (see Figure 8).
 Click the Yes button to proceed.
 With the ungrouped table graphic still selected, right-click again carefully, and choose the Group | Ungroup option for a second time (refer again to Figure 7).

 - You'll see that all your individual table cells are now shapes with text (see Figure 9).
 Click anywhere outside the table area to deselect these shapes.

 Figure 9: Cells converted to shapes

-- You'll find that the actual table cell, and the text it contained are now separate slide objects -- you can either select them both and group them - or you can delete the text altogether, and type it within its original container shape again.
-Whatever option you choose, this is going to take some time.
+- You'll find that the actual table cell, and the text it contained are now separate slide objects.
+You can either select them both and group them or you can delete the text altogether, and type it within its original container shape again.
+Whichever option you choose, this is going to take some time.